Visiting Moab in the Winter

 Moab Hikes in the Winter

-The Moab Utah hiking trails are out of this world.
+The Moab winter hiking trails are out of this world.
 There is so much landscape to explore right around the city.

 If you are looking for some of the best hiking you definitely want to explore the trails in the National and State Parks near Moab where you will find trails for all hiking levels.

-In the winter trails may be muddy, snowy or icy and you may need traction devices.
-Your hiking day pack needs to include water, sunscreen and chapstick even in the winter!
+Wear the appropriate winter hiking gear for the weather conditions.
+Your winter hiking day pack needs to include water, sunscreen and chapstick even in the winter!

 Photographing Moab in the Winter